woocommerce/woocommerce/docs/wc-cli/overview.md

 The `--porcelain` argument can be used on any `create` or `update` command to just get back the ID of the object, instead of a response.

-Updating or creating some fields require passing JSON.
-These are fields that contain arrays of information.
-For example, setting [https://woocommerce.github.io/woocommerce-rest-api-docs/#customer-properties](billing information) using the customer command.
+Updating or creating some fields will require passing JSON.
+These are fields that contain arrays of information — for example, setting [https://woocommerce.github.io/woocommerce-rest-api-docs/#customer-properties](billing information) using the customer command.
 This is just passing key/value pairs.

 Example:

 `$ wp wc customer create --email='me@woo.local' --user=1 --billing='{"first_name":"Justin","last_name":"S","company":"Automattic"}' --password='he
 llo'`

 `Success: Created customer 16.`

 `$ wp wc customer get 16 --user=1`